-- 26. The Chief Legal Officer is responsible as Clerk/Secretary to certain charitable trusts administered by the Council. - 27.
+- 25. The Chief Legal Officer is responsible as Clerk/Secretary to certain charitable trusts administered by the Council. - 26.
 The Chief Legal Officer or his/her nominee is authorised to take the action on behalf of the Council set out in the following paragraphs subject to the conditions or limitations shown: - a.
 Signing and/or sealing any deed or document which is reasonably required to give effect to any decision of the Council, or of a committee or sub committee acting under delegated powers or any officer authorised to discharge the relevant functions on the Council's behalf. - b.
 Sign and/or seal any receipt, discharge or release on the repayment of monies due, the due performance of any contract, bond or obligation, or otherwise as authorised by the Council, a committee or sub committee or an officer authorised to discharge the relevant function on behalf of the Council. - c.
-To take any legal action to recover monies owed to the Council or to recover land or property belonging to the Council including registration of land charges, obtaining orders for possession and/or sale of land or distraint forrent. - d.
-To institute any legal proceedings or to defend any appeal or other proceedings against the Council, and in the case of claims for compensation in respect of which the Council is insured to authorise its insurers to defend such claims on its behalf. - e.
-Enforcing Orders for possession or sale or peaceably re-enteringland: - i. where premises actually occupied by persons other than trespassers in consultation with the relevant Lead member: - ii. in all other cases. - f.
-To direct unauthorised campers to leave land within the Council's area. - g.
-To prosecute for contravention of byelaws.
+To take any legal action to recover monies owed to the Council or to recover land or property belonging to the Council including registration of land charges, obtaining orders for possession and/or sale of land or distraint for rent. - d.
+Enforcing Orders for possession or sale or peaceably re-entering land: - i. where premises actually occupied by persons other than trespassers in consultation with the relevant Lead member: - ii. in all other cases. - e.
+To direct unauthorised campers to leave land within the Council's area and to take action for their removal under Sections 77-79 Criminal Justice and Public Order Act 1994. - f.
+To prosecute for contravention of byelaws. - g.
+To give a certificate of consultation where the Council is consulted in relation to anti-social behaviour orders, a certificate of approval for dispersal orders and all matters under the Anti-Social Behaviour Act 2003.